MilesYyh/FFT_predict_Lib/README.md

 ```

-Modify the next string values on `nextflow.config`
+Modify the next values on `nextflow.config`
 ```shell script
 dataset_path = "path/to/dataset.file"
 output_dir =  "path/to/output/"